 Public health epidemics or outbreaks could adversely impact our business.
-In late 2019, a novel strain of COVID-19, also known as coronavirus, was reported in Wuhan, China.
-Initially the outbreak was largely concentrated in China, but it rapidly spread to countries across the globe, including in Israel and the United States.
+For example, in late 2019, a COVID-19 pandemic broke out across the globe, including in Israel and the United States.
 Many countries around the world, including in Israel and the United States, implemented significant governmental measures to control the spread of the virus, including temporary closure of businesses, severe restrictions on travel and the movement of people, and other material limitations on the conduct of business.
 In response, for several months in 2020, we implemented remote working and workplace protocols for our employees in accordance Israeli Ministry of Health requirements to ensure employee safety and all employees have been instructed on and encouraged to practice best social distancing behaviors.
 If there is a resurgence of COVID-19 its spread may materially affect us economically.
 While the potential economic impact brought by, and the duration of, any future resurgence of the COVID-19 pandemic may be difficult to assess or predict, it has already caused, and could result in further, significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity and financial position.
-In addition, the trading prices for other companies have been highly volatile as a result of the COVID-19 pandemic.
-As a result, we may face difficulties raising capital through sales of our ordinary shares or other securities and such sales may be on unfavorable terms.
+In addition, the trading prices for other securities and such sales may be on unfavorable terms.
 To the extent that future waves of COVID-19 disrupt normal business operations, we may face operational challenges with our services, and we likely will have to adopt remote working and workplace protocols for employees in accordance with government requirements and other measures to minimize such impact.